coinnovationlab/product-dss/README.md

   - Tenant selection on login if the same user is part of multi spaces.
   - Provision of tenants and users on the fly by defining access level depending on AAC Roles.

+Please refer to the [Wiki](https://github.com/coinnovationlab/product-dss/wiki) for any further information regarding installation, usage, etc.